5and5/BO1-RestartsLUL/README.md

 * Fixed back walk speed
 * Guaranteed jug from first monkeys on Acension
 * Guaranteed double tap in fishing hut on Shino
-* Guaranteed Baby maker and monkeys first two hits on Shang
+* Guaranteed baby gun and monkeys from first two hits on Shang
+* Everything else is the base game